-Dr. Crews came to Columbia from Indiana University.
+Crews came to Columbia from Indiana University.
 Beginning in 1994, he was director of the nation’s first university-based copyright office, located on the IUPUI campus of Indiana University (IU).
-At Indiana he also held a named professorship in the Indiana University School of Law-Indianapolis, with a joint appointment in the IU School of Library and Information Science.
+At Indiana he also held a named professorship in the Robert H. McKinney School of Law, with a joint appointment in the IU School of Library and Information Science.

 Dr. Crews brings a variety of academic and professional experiences to his duties at the University.
 He earned his undergraduate degree in history from Northwestern University and received his law degree from Washington University in St. Louis.
-He practiced general business and corporate law in Los Angeles from 1980 to 1990, primarily for the entertainment industry.
-During those years, Crews returned to graduate school and he earned his M.L.S. and Ph.D. degrees from UCLA’s School of Library and Information Science.
+He practiced general business and corporate law in Los Angeles, primarily for the entertainment industry, and during those years earned his M.L.S. and Ph.D. degrees from UCLA’s School of Library and Information Science.

-During 2003, Dr. Crews was the Intellectual Property Scholar for the Center for Intellectual Property and Copyright in the Digital Environment, University of Maryland University College.
-He has served as a faculty member for the Munich Intellectual Property Law Center since its inception in 2003 and taught international copyright law in an LL.M. program in Cairo, Egypt in 2010.
-This year he will teach a course at the Université Paris I Panthéon-Sarbonne.
-Dr. Crews was the first recipient of the L. Ray Patterson Copyright Award from the American Library Association (ALA) in 2005.
-Through his academic career, Crews has been a faculty member in three disciplines: law, business, and library and information science.
 His publications encompass the fields of copyright, constitutional law, political history, and library science.
-While practicing law in Los Angeles, he chaired a committee of the state bar (see page 160 here).
+While practicing law in Los Angeles, he chaired a history committee of the state bar (see page 160 here).
 While still in college, he worked in a university archives and conducted historical research on windmills and tide mills on Long Island, N.Y., for the National Park Service.
 In rare moments of recreation, he enjoys bicycling, hiking, architecture, astronomy, archeology, art, and early rock and roll.
 He is happily married and has two perfect children.
 He is listed in Who’s Who in America.